rundeck/docs/docs/administration/configuration/config-file-reference.md

 - `rundeck.security.requiredRole`: `roleName`.
 If this property is set, all users must be a member of the role specified.

 - `rundeck.security.dblogin.enabled`: `true|false`.
-(Enterprise) This option is enabled by default in version 3.3.0 to allow creation of local Rundeck users.
+(Commercial) This option is enabled by default in version 3.3.0 to allow creation of local Rundeck users.
 [More Info](/manual/user-management/user-mgmt.html#manage-local-users)

 - `rundeck.security.dblogin.createAdminUserAndRoles`: `true|false`.
 Enabling this feature adds the admin user and roles .
 (See `rundeck.security.dblogin.enabled`) Default is `false` so that no admin user or role is created by default.